accordproject/techdocs/website/versioned_docs/version-0.20.0/tutorial-templates.md

 original_id: tutorial-templates
 ---

 In the [Getting Started](started-hello) section, we learned how to use the existing [helloworld@0.12.0.cta](https://templates.accordproject.org/archives/helloworld@0.12.0.cta) template archive.
-Here we take a let a look inside that archive to understand the structure of Accord Project templates.
+Here we take a look inside that archive to understand the structure of Accord Project templates.

 ## Unpack a Template Archive

 A `.cta` archive is nothing more than a zip file containing the components of a template.
 Let's unzip that archive to see what is inside.
-First create a directory in the place where you have downloaded that archive, then run the unzip command in a terminal:
+First, create a directory in the place where you have downloaded that archive, then run the unzip command in a terminal:

 ```bash
 $ mkdir helloworld